esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 Determines the behaviour when a new trigger is captured:

-* Autoselect latest: Selects the new trigger for analysis after it arrives.
+* __Autoselect latest__: Selects the new trigger for analysis after it arrives.
-* Fast preview: Displays a single frame from the trigger as quickly as possible, for monitoring captures during a race.
+* __Fast preview__: Displays a single frame from the trigger as quickly as possible, for monitoring captures during a race.
 (This is considerably faster than loading all the frames.)
+* __Scroll triggers__: Scrolls the trigger list to make the new trigger visible, but does not affect the current selection.
-* Autoselect off: New triggers will be added to the list, but the current selection is unaffected.
-Useful for examining existing triggers while a race is in progress.
+* __Autoselect off__: New triggers will be added to the list without scrolling.
+The current selection is unaffected.
+(Useful for examining existing triggers while a race is in progress.)

+In __Autoselect latest__ and __Fast preview__ modes, the current frame will be displayed during capture if the trigger arrives close enough to real time.
+(RFID reads are likely to be too slow for this.)

 ## Web Interface